Prakshityadav/Logic-Gate-Simulator/README.md

         // Create a circuit
         Circuit circuit = new Circuit();

-        // Create gates with inputs
+        // Created gates with inputs
         LogicGate andGate = new AndGate(true, false);  // AND gate
         LogicGate orGate = new OrGate(true, false);    // OR gate
         LogicGate notGate = new NotGate(true);          // NOT gate